 1) What is FATCA?

-FATCA is the U.S. Foreign Account Tax Compliance Act that has been enacted by the U.S. Government, and will come into effect as of July 1, 2014.
+FATCA is the U.S. Foreign Account Tax Compliance Act that has been enacted by the U.S. Government and came into effect as of July 1, 2014.

 2) What is FATCA about?

 FATCA calls for all non-U.S. financial institutions worldwide (Foreign Financial Institutions “FFIs”) to enter into an agreement with the U.S. Tax Authority (the Internal Revenue Service “IRS”) to identify, document, and report U.S. accounts.

 A U.S. account is an account maintained by a U.S. person (whether individual or entity) or by a foreign entity with U.S. ownership of more than 10% of the capital, whether directly or indirectly.